 - Google your top customer question.
 Chances are good that someone in some forum or answer site has asked that question.
 Go be helpful and answer it.
 You may have to do that a few times before you get a chance to drop a link, but webmasters don’t grudge helpful people an occasional link, so watch for that chance to say, “You can find more information about this at…” and give a link to that useful page on the website.

 - Check your competitors’ backlinks.
-Use a service like Blekko to check out backlinks.
-A search for “URL/inbound” will give you a look at a percentage of any websites inlinks — not all or even most, but more than Google or Bing will show you.
-Find a website that links to sites like yours but hasn’t yet linked to your site, and ask ‘em for that link.
+Use a service like Ubersuggest to check out backlinks.
+Link searches at Google and Bing no longer show much, so it’s worth trying out backlink checker tools.
+Find a website that links to sites like yours but hasn’t yet linked to your site, and ask ’em for that link.

 - Think of your vendors or partners.
 If you sell products, the companies that make those products should have links to your website at their websites.
 Identify someone who doesn’t and ask for a link.